-EnviroSlat must not exceed a maximum span of 900mm between support posts in order to minimize flexing caused by thermal expansion/contraction of the boards.
-For short board lengths (less than 2400mm) we recommend fixing at 600mm centres.
+The maximum span for continuously fixing EnviroSlat boards is 900mm between support posts in order to minimize flexing caused by thermal expansion/contraction of the boards.
+For single spans the maximum distance between support posts is 600mm.

 Spacing between slats comes down to personal preference and the amount of privacy, shade and air flow that is required.

-EnviroSlat profiles should be fixed with one button head screw at each support point.
-We do not recommend using countersunk screws.
+• EnviroSlat profiles should be fixed with one screw at each support point

 The colour of your EnviroSlat board will weather in the first 4-12 weeks of exposure to the elements.
 After the initial weathering process the colour will be maintained over many years with only very slight changes year on year.
 The manufacturing process does allow for a very slight variation in colour from board to board and batch to batch of material.
 Slight colour change may also occur over time as part of the natural weathering effect.